Adam Laxalt

 Adam Paul Laxalt (/'læksɔːlt/ LAK-sawlt; born August 31, 1978) is an American attorney and politician who served as the 33rd Nevada Attorney General from 2015 to 2019.
-A member of the Republican Party, he was the party's unsuccessful nominee for governor of Nevada in 2018 and for the U.S. Senate in 2022.

-Laxalt is the son of former U.S. Senator Pete Domenici of New Mexico and grandson of former Nevada governor and U.S. senator Paul Laxalt.
-He graduated from Georgetown University and its law school before working as an aide to then-Under Secretary of State for Arms Control and International Security Affairs John R. Bolton and Virginia U.S. Senator John Warner.
-He worked as a lawyer in private practice and was a member of the Navy Judge Advocate General's Corps from 2005 to 2010.
+Laxalt is the son of Pete Domenici, who represented New Mexico in the U.S. Senate, and the grandson of Paul Laxalt, a former governor and senator from Nevada.
+He is a member of the Republican Party.

+A graduate from Georgetown University and its law school, Laxalt started his career before working as an aide to Under Secretary of State John Bolton and later Senator John Warner.
+He worked as a lawyer in private practice and was a member of the Navy Judge Advocate General's Corps from 2005 to 2010 before running for office in 2014.
-Elected in 2014, Laxalt served one term as the attorney general of Nevada from 2015 to 2019.
-In that role, he filed legal briefs in support of laws restricting abortion, challenged federal environmental protection regulations, opposed some gun regulations, and opposed a multi-state investigation into ExxonMobil's role in climate change.

-He unsuccessfully ran for governor of Nevada in 2018, losing to Democrat Steve Sisolak.
-Laxalt co-chaired Donald Trump's 2020 unsuccessful reelection campaign in Nevada.
-An election denier, Laxalt is a proponent of the disproven conspiracy theory that large-scale fraud occurred in Nevada's election and sought to overturn the election results after Trump lost the 2020 election and refused to concede.
+Laxalt was elected attorney general of Nevada in 2014.
+As attorney general, he established a Federalism Unit and challenged Obama administration policies on environmental regulation, immigration, and abortion.
+He went on to mount an unsuccessful gubernatorial campaign in 2018 and later co-chaired Donald Trump's 2020 reelection campaign in Nevada.

-Laxalt later ran for the United States Senate in 2022, and was chosen as the Republican nominee.
-By a narrow (0.77%) margin, he lost the general election to the incumbent, Catherine Cortez Masto.
+Laxalt later ran for U.S. Senate in 2022, winning the Republican nomination but narrowly losing to incumbent Catherine Cortez Masto, 48.81%–48.04%.

 Early life and education

-Laxalt was born in Reno, Nevada, the son of Pete Domenici, a Republican U.S. Senator from New Mexico, and Michelle Laxalt.
+Laxalt was born in Reno, Nevada, the son of Pete Domenici, a Republican senator from New Mexico, and Michelle Laxalt.
 He is the grandson of former Republican Nevada Governor and U.S. Senator Paul Laxalt.
 Laxalt's mother raised him as a single parent.
 Laxalt's parents did not publicly acknowledge his paternity until 2013.
 At that time, Domenici acknowledged that Laxalt was his son and was born as a result of an extramarital affair.

 After graduating from St. Stephen's & St. Agnes School, a college preparatory school in Alexandria, Virginia, Laxalt enrolled at Tulane University.
 After attending Tulane for two years, he transferred to Georgetown University, where he graduated magna cum laude in 2001 with a Bachelor of Arts degree in political science and government.
 He graduated from Georgetown University Law Center with a Juris Doctor degree in 2005.